-Dear Parishioner and Friend of The Sunday Mass,
+Dear Friends of the Sunday Mass,

 Fr.
 Paul R. Fagan, C.P.

 Pastor of The Sunday Mass